brandur/sorg/content/articles/large-database-casualties.md

 end
 ```

 Sacrificing referential integrity is rationalized away in a number of ways.
-Sometimes it's due to technological limitation, sometimes due to reliability concerns (a benign-looking delete triggering an unexpectedly large cascade), but more often it's for the simple-and-not-good reason that maintaining good hygiene around foreign key relations takes discipline and effort.
+Sometimes it's due to technological limitation, sometimes due to reliability concerns (a benign-looking delete triggering an unexpectedly large cascade), but more often it's for the simple-and-not-good reason that maintaining good hygiene around foreign key relations takes discipline and work.

 ### Nullable, as far as the eye can see (#nullable)